ldrobnik/10dlc/docs/10dlc.md

 ### Registration status

 After you submit your brand registration request, TCR checks against several databases and uses verification software to confirm the accuracy of your information.
-They make sure that your company exists and its records match the details you provided, paying special attention to your business' legal name, address, and EIN or Tax ID.
+They make sure that your company exists and its records match the details you provided, paying special attention to your business' legal name, address, and EIN or tax ID.

 Here's a list of possible statuses of your brand registration: